How Ice Dams Form

 Ice dams occur when snow on a roof begins to melt from the heat of the house (often due to poor insulation or ventilation) and the water runs off the roof.
 If there is a significant difference in temperature at the edge of the roof, the water freezes into a solid mass of ice, blocking the melt water from draining properly into the gutters.

 What happens next?
 Ice dams often damage gutters and shingles.
 Worse, melt water trapped behind the dams can back up into your home.
 Warped ceilings, walls and floors, and damaged paint and insulation and mildew are likely consequences.
-Truly massive ice dams, such as the type that occurred during the winter of 2014/2015, can cause roof collapse – destroying the home and contents and endangering residents.
+Truly massive ice dams can cause roof collapse – destroying the home and contents and endangering residents.

 Preventing Ice Dams

 From low-tech prevention to advanced systems, there are various solutions to avoiding ice dams.

 Do-it-yourself snow removal.
 If you have a low roof you can reach from the ground, consider purchasing an ice rake to remove fresh snow from the first few feet (from the edges toward the top) of your roof’s surface after every storm.
 Ice rakes are long (approximately 20 feet), very lightweight tools that allow you to pull snow off the roof while you are safely on the ground and well away from the area in which the snow will fall.
 They are usually available in hardware stores and online.

 Be mindful to ensure there is a path for meltwater to flow off the roof so that it does not enter the home in another area.
 Always use caution to ensure you are not injured when you remove snow.